mia-z/buxt/README.md

 ---

 ## <p align="center"> **Note**
-<p align="center"> The project is still under heavy construction.
-So far the only thing that's been implemented is a client which handles the security token and basic calls to the general endspoints.

 <p align="center"> The MVP status is defined as a REST API server which can handle requests from a single, non-nested route, successfully.